-For this next feature in our ongoing series of Archipelago artist profiles, the Island Institute’s Lisa Millette introduces us to encaustic painter, Helene Farrar, whose nature-inspired pieces create a profound connection to Maine and the world around us.
+For the next feature in our ongoing series of Archipelago artist profiles, the Island Institute’s Lisa Millette introduces us to encaustic painter, Helene Farrar, whose nature-inspired pieces create a profound connection to Maine and the world around us.

 When I first started working at the Island Institute’s store, Archipelago, the retail manager, Frances, gave me a tour around as she does with all new hires.
 You get to know the artists through their work first and then slowly through years of drop-offs and pick-ups at the store, visits at shows, gallery openings, and downtown Rockland’s “First Friday Art Walks.”
 The walls of the store and the gallery area rotate works by different artists throughout the year, and it was here that Frances first introduced me to Helene Farrar through her encaustic1 pieces featured in Archipelago’s Fall 2017 Gallery Show.
 I remember being struck by the vibrancy and intensity of color in Helene’s work as well as the feeling of peace and groundedness they create.